Definition, types of dyslexia, symptoms, treatment and brain training exercises

 CogniFit exercises are individually tailored to every child’s age and unique profile, targeting specifically weak neural connections.
 While children are playing fun and engaging video games, they are actually enhancing their learning capacity, performance and mental agility with clinically validated exercises.
 These are critical skills they will need to succeed.

 CogniFit specific training program has been clinically validated and proven by a wide range of schools, universities, and hospitals around the world.

 Studies show that dyslexic students and adults with dyslexia see a significant increase in their cognitive development, working memory capacity, and reading performance (increased number of words per minute read correctly by 14.73%) when they train with CogniFit.
 In addition, the results lasted up to six months after the training, having a strongly positive effect on dyslexia.

 What Exercises Can Help with Dyslexia?

 Get your evaluation and personalized diagnosis, automatic detection of cognitive weakness.

 Strengthen the specific cognitive areas impaired with dyslexia.

 What Type of Treatment is Available for Dyslexia?

 How to treat dyslexia?
 There's no known way to definitely correct the underlying brain abnormality that causes the disorder.
 It’s a lifelong problem.
-It is critical to keep tracking the disorder on a daily basis and not wait for bigger symptoms to start the treatment because you would be wasting valuable time.
-The most effective treatment of dyslexia is an early detection of dyslexia!
+It is critical to keep tracking the disorder on a daily basis and not wait for more serious symptoms to start treatment because you could be wasting valuable time.
+The most effective treatment of dyslexia is its early detection!